 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-Any original fireplaces have been removed in the past.
+There are open fireplaces in the main apartments.
 Internal decorations Visually inspected.
-Internal decorative finishes are generally papered or painted.
+Wallpapered/emulsion painted walls and ceilings and painted timberwork.
 Cellars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-The electrical consumer unit is located in the lounge.
+The meter and consumer unit are mounted on the upper wall in the entrance vestibule.
+Visible wiring is PVC coated leading to 13 amp power outlets.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-The gas meter is located in an external meter box.
+The meter is in an external box at the rear elevation.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Mains water supply.
-Visible sections of pipework are of copper and PVC materials.
-Sanitary fittings in the shower room comprise a white suite with low level W.C., wash hand basin and shower cabinet.
-There is a stainless steel sink unit within the kitchen.
+Mains supply.
+Supply to the fittings appears to be direct from the mains.
+The shower room has contemporary white fittings.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-There is a 'Vaillant' wall mounted gas heating boiler situated within the first floor landing.
-This serves water filled steel panelled radiators throughout the house and it also provides domestic hot water.
+In the external boiler house there is a wall mounted 'British Gas' boiler and this serves panel radiators.
+The boiler also provides domestic hot water via a pre-insulated storage cylinder which is also situated within the boiler house.

-Drainage Drainage covers etc. were not lifted.
+Drainage Covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-Drainage is to the main sewerage system.
+Drainage is to the main sewer.

-Fire, smoke and burglar alarms Visually inspected.
+Fire, smoke and burglar alarms

+Visually inspected.

 No tests whatsoever were carried out to the system or appliances.

-There are smoke alarms installed.
+Smoke detectors and burglar alarm installed.

 Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
 Carbon monoxide detectors are also required where appropriate.
 Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.